-The HCZ Promise Academy Superintendent has charged the Principals of Promise Academy Charters Schools with appointing their staff members to fill roles within the Building Response Teams (BRTs).
-The Promise Academy BRTs consist of but are not limited to, representatives of the school administrative team and other school personnel and the Harlem Children's Zone Safety Team.
+The HCZ Promise Academy Superintendent has charged the Principals of HCZ Promise Academy Charters Schools with appointing school staff members to fill roles within the Building Response Teams.
+The HCZ Promise Academy Building Response Teams consist of but are not limited to representatives of the school administrative team and other school personnel and the Harlem Children's Zone Safety Team.